- What is a Coverdell ESA? (formerly known as an Education IRA)

 If your modified adjusted gross income (MAGI) is less than $110,000 (or $220,000 if filing a joint return), you may be able to establish a Coverdell ESA.
 Contributions of up to $2,000 in total can be made per child under the age of 18, no matter how many accounts have been established.
 Only cash can be contributed to a Coverdell ESA and the contributions must stop after the individual turns 18, unless he/she is a special needs beneficiary.

 No, contributions to a Coverdell ESA are not tax deductible but will grow tax-deferred until withdrawn for elementary, high school or college expenses.
 If used for qualifying education expenses, they are withdrawn tax-free.
 If funds are withdrawn from the education IRA for purposes other than education expenses, any gains will be taxed and a 10% penalty may apply.

-Following are some qualified education expenses.
+The following are some qualified education expenses for this type of education investment account.
 For more information, please visit the IRS website.

 Qualified Education Expenses